 And gaining more work experience and making good use of your time can be an additional motivator.

 Most employers lean toward hiring people who have related work experience, or whose experience demonstrates they are hardworking, self-disciplined, and reliable.
 While working one part-time job can certainly set you on the right track, working two jobs can provide you with more money, diversified income, a wider skill set, and more stability.

 The Problem With the Minimum Wage Debate

-Raising minimum wage in the U.S. has been a long-term debate between employers and young or inexperienced workers who long to earn a more livable wage.
+Raising the minimum wage in the United States has been a long-term debate between employers and young or inexperienced workers who long to earn more.
 According to Employment Policies Institute, high minimum wage rates actually price teens out of jobs, prompting employers to hire fewer employees or give them fewer hours because they can’t afford to pay the higher wages.

 Thus, teen workers who earn minimum wage or slightly higher wages often don’t get the number of hours they desire, which is what prompted my sister to seek an additional job.